Completing the Mitchell Scholarship Application

 - All transcripts scanned into a single PDF (please block out your Social Security number if visible).
 This should include any undergraduate and graduate work you have completed.
 You may upload unofficial transcripts.
 Official transcripts will be required at the finalist stage in November.

 - Personal statement (1,000 words maximum – most applicants find it helpful to write this in advance).
 The personal statement or essay is your opportunity to share your personality, passion, and drive with the selection committee that cannot be communicated elsewhere in the application materials.
-You will be required to affirm that this is your original work.
+You will be required to affirm that this is your original work and that no one has assisted you with the personal statement in any way (see below).

 - A scan of your signature (PDF)